Generation of measures on the torus with good sequences of integers: Proof of for bounded

+\end{defn} We often consider the sequence $(r_n)$ instead of the set $R$ in which case we can use the following more convenient version of \cref{eq:92}.

-\end{defn} Our main tool in this section is the following. \begin{prop}[label={prop:8}]{There is a set representing the same measures as a bounded weight}{}\rr Let $w=\pa*{w(r)}_{r\in R}$ be a bounded, sublacunary weight supported on $R$.
+Our main tool in this section is the following. \begin{prop}[label={prop:6}]{There is a set representing the same measures as a bounded weight}{}\rr Let $w$ be a bounded, sublacunary $R$-weight.

 Then there is a set $S\subset R$ so that